Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?

 According to these reasons, two basic solutions can be suggested: (a) increasing the input threshold and (b) decreasing the input's length.
-Input threshold can be easily modified in the training process of the model and only requires more resources.
+The input threshold can be easily modified in the training process of the model and only requires more resources.
 The second option, however, is a more complex solution that is already kind of naively implemented by the truncation.
 Another potential alternative is to refactor long methods to multiple smaller methods, then pass each method to the models to generate documents for, and finally merge all output documents as one document.

 Next, to expand this observation on all tasks-models, and find more statistical results, we used some common code complexity metrics and conducted an analysis on all 8 model-tasks to get a better understanding of the root cause of the poor results for long code snippets.
 We chose 'number of tokens', 'cyclomatic complexity', 'nested block depth', 'number of variables' as complexity metrics.
 To measure the difficulty of the task, we also included the same 'Levenshtein distance' for CT and CR and 'overlap' for CDG, in our analysis.